vatpac-technology/pilot-procedures/docs/local-procedures/Class C/melbourne.md

 !!! note
     With RWY 27 nominated as the duty departure runway, aircraft requiring the use of RWY 16 for the west or north should expect to be issued with the ISPEG SID.

+### Pushback/Taxi on ACD
+Dring periods of peak traffic, special procedures are activated requiring pilots to contact ACD, who assesses the current aerodrome traffic levels, before they are transferred to the SMC frequency.

+When the ATIS includes `ALL DEPARTURES MUST REQUEST PUSH BACK ON 127.2`, all pilots must contact ACD when ready for pushback or taxi (if no pushback is required).

+!!! phraseology
+    **JST14:** "Melbourne Delivery, JST14, bay 32, request pushback"
+    **ML ACD:** "JST14, estimated delay 10 minutes, remain this frequency."
+    **JST14**: "Remain this frequency, JST14"

+When instructed, pilots must switch to SMC and **monitor** the frequency. **Do not contact SMC**, they will call you.

+!!! phraseology
+    **ML ACD**: "JST14, standby for ground, 121.7"
+    **JST14**: "Standby for ground, 121.7, JST14"

+    *Pilot switches to 121.7 and <strong>waits for the controller to contact them</strong>.*

+    **ML SMC**: "JST14, pushback approved"
+    **JST14**: "Pushback approved, JST14"

+There may be a delay on the SMC frequency before the controller contacts you.
+Pilots should only initiate contact with SMC if a significant amount of time (over 10 min) has passed since the frequency transfer and no contact has been made by the controller.

 ### Pushback Disconnect Points
 Towbar disconnect points may be used occassionally to expedite traffic flow and provide separation assurance between aircraft operating on the apron.